-In this tutorial we will show you how to install Wine on Debian 9 server.
-For those of you who didn’t know, Wine is a free and open source application allows users to run Windows applications in a Linux environment.
+In this tutorial, we will show you how to install Wine on Debian 9.
+For those of you who didn’t know, Wine is a free and open-source application that allows users to run Windows applications in a Linux environment.
 Nowadays, Wine is a must-have tool for Linux users who don’t want to let go of Windows native applications especially gamers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Wine on a Debian 9 (Stretch) server.
+I will show you through the step-by-step installation of Wine on a Debian 9 (Stretch) server.

 Install Wine on Debian 9 Stretch